home I index I latest I glossary I introductions I e-mail I about this site

 St Mary, Attleborough

-Above the crossing arch is one of Norfolk's most singular wall paintings.
+The nave you step into is a wide open space made intimate by coloured glass in most of the windows.
+The famous Attleborough rood screen stands forward of the crossing and runs right across the nave and aisles, rising high to its original rood loft coving.
+Above it on the wall above the crossing arch is one of Norfolk's most singular wall paintings.
 It is on three levels.
 At the top are the remains of an Annunciation.
 In the middle row, prophets and angels cense the vanished crucifixion.
 At the bottom are the Blessed Virgin and St John, with two more censing angels.

-Simon Knott, March 2008
+Simon Knott, April 2023

-home I index I latest I introductions I e-mail I about
+home I index I latest I introductions I e-mail I about this site I glossary

 links I small print I www.simonknott.co.uk I www.suffolkchurches.co.uk

 ruined churches I desktop backgrounds I round tower churches